Create actions that navigate to destinations

 When you enter

-, Sigma immediately displays an overlay containing a formula bar.- To pass the value of a control, enter a control ID in square brackets:
+=, Sigma displays an overlay containing a formula bar.- To add the value of a control, enter a control ID in square brackets:

-. - To pass the selection that was made in a column, add a variable that references the selection:
+[<control-ID>].
+For example,[search-control]. - To add a selection made in a column, add a variable that references the selection:

-.
-See Use variables in actions. - To pass all values in a column, enter the column name of an element enclosed in square brackets:
+[Selection/<Column Name>].
+For example,[Selection/Name].
+See Use variables in actions. - To add all values in a column, enter the column name of an element enclosed in square brackets:

-- To pass the value of a control, enter a control ID in square brackets:
+Max([Vendors/Portal]). - To add the value of a control, enter a control ID in square brackets:

 Open a workbook or template